whosonfirst/go-whosonfirst-libpostal/README.md

 ### wof-libpostal-server

-This assumes the server running on a pair of single-CPU m3.medium instances, fronted by a load-balancer, reading from a URLs file containing 1517965 addresses in California.
+This assumes the server a pair of single-CPU m3.medium instances, fronted by a load-balancer, and a URLs file containing 1517965 addresses in California.
 There is also a URLs file with 18M addresses from most of SimpleGeo but that is 8GB and I got bored waiting for [siege](https://www.joedog.org/siege-home/) to it to load it in to memory...

 ```
 $> siege -c 500 -i -f urls-expand.txt